shmcminn/cqrc-code-study-group/week_apr_9/agenda.md

 gun_increase = True
 ```

-#### We can run built-in methods Python has on any of these types of variables to change them
+#### We can run built-in Python methods on any of these types of elements to modify them

 For example ...
 ```